Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Transfer_Learning/2020-06-23-ALBERT_A_Lite_BERT_for_Self-supervised_Learning_of_Language_Representations.md

 ---

-This is a brief summary of paper for me to study and organize it, [ALBERT- A Lite BERT for Self-supervised Learning of Language Representations.
-Lan et al. ICLR 2020](https://openreview.net/forum?id=H1eA7AEtvS) I read and studied.
+This is a brief summary of paper for me to study and organize it, [ALBERT- A Lite BERT for Self-supervised Learning of Language Representations (Lan et al., ICLR 2020)](https://openreview.net/forum?id=H1eA7AEtvS) I read and studied.
 {% include MathJax.html %}

 They propose light version of BERT_based model by using two parameter redcutions.